Search features

 - MUSI Staff Email Email More info More Info

 MUSI 104.
 MUSIC THEORY II.
 The second in a sequence of four music theory courses.
 This course covers part-writing and analysis including all diatonic chords and tonic, dominant, and pre-dominant functions.
 Prerequisite: Music 103.
-Semester only, two hours.
+Two hours.

 a section of the MUSIC THEORY II course in Music - MUSI